-The first involves Lillith in the guise of a wealthy businesswoman who convinces Gloria (Veronica Farren, Choke) a depressed employee to join her at her cabin for Thanksgiving dinner.
+The first involves Lillith in the guise of a wealthy businesswoman who convinces Gloria (Veronica Farren, Choke, Escape from Area 51) a depressed employee to join her at her cabin for Thanksgiving dinner.
 You can guess the rest.

 The second involves Caleb (Randy Oppenheimer, Rottentail) whose wife Katherine (Maggie Nolting) is dying.
 He’s already lost his daughter (Haillye Young Miller).
 When Lilith offers to save Katherine he’s willing to agree to anything.

 Fran and Johnny get to the lake and pitch their tent.
 What they don’t know is that Kurt and his buddies Razor (J. Randall, Klippers) and Paco (Jose Acain) are in the woods as well with rape and murder on their minds.
 None of them, however, know that Lillith is out there as well.

 I know I’ve been complaining a lot lately about Scott Jeffrey’s films, but Amityville Vampire makes me wish I’d watched another of them instead.
 Whatever talent Tim Vigil may have had as a comic writer didn’t translate into filmmaking.
 He also apparently didn’t notice how bad the script was.